 Jenn earned her Honours B.Sc. in Biology and Physical Geography at the University of Toronto, her Masters in Environmental Studies at the University of Waterloo, and her PhD, with a focus on Ecological Modelling, at the University of Toronto.
 She then held a two-year post-doctoral position at UC Berkeley, with a dual appointment to the Berkeley Initiative in Global Change Biology (BiGCB) and the Center for Teaching and Learning (CTL), where she was their STEM specialist.

 Previously, Jenn wrote the Faculty Developer guide for an online Faculty Learning Program, as part of a NSF Widening Implementation & Demonstration of Evidence-Based Reforms (WIDER) grant given to UC Berkeley’s CTL and the Lawrence Hall of Science.
 She also was the lecturer for numerous undergraduate courses in physical geography, biogeography and environmental science at the University of Toronto.
-As a post-doctoral scholar with BiGCB, she led the Species Interactions and Global Change working group and her research focused on species distribution models.
 She volunteers with multiple science outreach organizations, including Dinner with a Scientist, Bay Area Scientists in Schools, Engineers without Borders, and Let’s Talk Science.